kristijanbartol/Deep-Music-Tagger/README.md

 # Deep Music Classifier

+## Note

+I plan to finish and upgrade this project as soon as possible.
+Still I haven't run any complete training procedure, but after I do and verify it, the plan is to use this specific classifier for music generation based on genre, which, to the best of my knowledge, still hasn't been done.

+If you need assistance running the project or have a question, please email me on kristijan.bartol@gmail.com

 ## About

 The ideal goal of this project is to be able to say "This part of the song has the elements of jazz, progressive rock and a bit of grunge.".
 This could be possible to achieve defining the problem as multi-output classification.